Ads, Public Opinion, Elections, Gender, Race, News Media

 The low-information voter, or “LIV” — not to be confused with the undecided voter or the swing voter — is often defined as someone who bases political decisions on minimal knowledge or emotional reaction over logic.
 The news media periodically highlight the average U.S. citizen’s apparent ignorance about national and international politics; some observers worry that a widespread lack of knowledge about policy is a contributing factor to increased political gridlock.
 But scholars sometimes note that it is rational for citizens to exert little effort to obtain information inessential to their practical daily life; political scientists point out that citizens are frequently knowledgeable about policy topics salient in their lives — for example, the parent and the local school board budget, or the small business owner and the tax code.

 A 2012 study from Portland State University published in Public Opinion Quarterly, “Local Political Knowledge and Assessments of Citizen Competence,” examined differences in political knowledge at both the local and national levels.
-The study analyzed data from a random telephone survey of 993 Philadelphia residents in November 2007, in the wake of a mayoral election in Philadelphia.
+The study, by Lee Shaker, analyzed data from a random telephone survey of 993 Philadelphia residents in November 2007, in the wake of a mayoral election in Philadelphia.
 Survey questions assessed understanding of current events, local and national politics, and political understanding in general.
 The survey differs from many previous tests of citizen knowledge, insofar as it includes questions relating to the specific, local political context.

 The study’s findings include: